Sexual Abuse in Schools

 We have a reputation for being dedicated, tenacious and tireless in our approach to every case.
 You will be given clear and honest advice so that you have a full understanding of your situation and we will keep you fully informed throughout each stage of your case.

 If you are facing allegations of a sexual nature, engaging the services of Clifford Johnston and Co. offers you the optimum chance of securing a positive outcome.
-Our credentials speak for themselves, having been shortlisted as finalists for Crime Team of the year at the Manchester Legal Awards in both 2019 and 2020.
+Our credentials speak for themselves, having been shortlisted as finalists for Crime Team of the year at the Manchester Legal Awards on many occasions.

 Crime team of the year Manchester